how is alimony calculated

 The exes need to enter into a written contract laying out the specifics.
 This then requires a judge to sign off to become official.

-Item of Note: If you already have a support order and want to modify it, it will likely be subject to the new tax code. *
+One item of note: If you already have a support order and want to modify it, it will likely be subject to the new tax code.

 Termination Of Support Orders